bbc/simorgh/src/app/containers/ArticleTimestamp/timeFormatTests/README.md

 These are unit tests to ensure that we observe and maintain regression for the article timestamp and timezone logic with associated timeformats accross services.

-The tests in this directory runs for all services against expectations set in this [file](./expectedFormats.json) and a failure would either indicate a change or breakage in the timestamp or time format logic.
+The tests in this directory runs for all services against expectations set in [expectedFormats.json](./expectedFormats.json) and a failure would either indicate a change or breakage in the timestamp or time format logic.

 A change in timestamp logic would require updating the values in [expectedFormats.json](./expectedFormats.json) using the [generateTimeFormats.js](./generateTimeFormats.js) script (see below).
 However, proper investigation should be carried out to identify if there is a valid reason for why these tests fail before running the update script.